Presidents’ Day Quotes Celebrating Past US Presidents

 15. “We can’t help everyone, but everyone can help someone.” – Ronald Reagan

-If you’re enjoying these quotes, make sure to read our collection of Ronald Reagan quotes from the former United States President.
+If you’re enjoying these quotes, read our collection of Ronald Reagan quotes from the former United States President.

 16. “Ideas control the world.” – James A Garfield